-In this guide we show you 17 different tour options covering all sorts of interests.
-But if had to choose our top four then this is what we recommend:
+In this guide I show you 17 different tour options covering all sorts of interests.
+But if I had to choose a top four then this is what I recommend:

 - FREE Hobart Walking Tour – The ideal introduction to Hobart (more)

 - Hop-on Hop-off Bus + kunanyi/Mt Wellington Explorer – The best Hobart sightseeing tour that covers the lot, quickly and easily (more)

 - Cascades Female Factory Tour – A touching insight into the story behind Tasmania’s female convicts (more)